petergardfjall/dotfiles/cheat/sheets/go.cheat.md

 ## Database - transactional API

-Oftentimes the service layer needs to be able to handle transaction demarcation, composing a transaction of database operations in a mix-and-match manner.
-For such scenarios, a transactional database API can be constructed.
+Often the service layer needs to be able to handle transaction demarcation, composing a transaction of database operations in a mix-and-match manner.
+For such scenarios, a transactional database API must be constructed.
 Several approaches are possible.
 For example:

-_Alternative 1_:
+### Alternative 1: explicit transaction demarcation

+This approach requires the client to always open a new transaction and commit/rollback as part of the data store interface.

     package mysvc